-I’m so glad I’m in SEO to a degree.
-If I weren’t, it’s possible that I could be one of those people who falls for those emails that show up saying “I found your site and noticed that you’re not ranked on the first page of Google.
+I’m glad I understand SEO.
+If I didn’t, I could be one of those people who falls for those emails that show up saying “I found your site and noticed that you’re not ranked on the first page of Google.
 We can take care of that for you with a free assessment.”
-Maybe those aren’t the exact words, but I’m betting most of you that have a website have seen something like that here and there.
+Those aren’t the exact words, but I’m betting most of you that have a website have seen something like that here and there.

 Or maybe you see something like this in your comments if you have a blog: “Wow, you’re really smart and this post is amazing.
 I’m going to subscribe and read everything you write from now on.”
 Tugs at your ego in a positive way doesn’t it?

 Actually, I’m not that gullible.
 I’m not all that trusting of people or promises if I don’t know them.
 I see everything as a scam until I’ve had time to investigate it.
 I’ll own up to there being a few times where I’ve seen a headline and immediately gotten upset before verifying it; these days I’m much better at checking that stuff out.
 I hate hearing that someone famous that I liked died… again… 3 years later. lol

 One of the major problems of being online is that people come up with unique and sneaky ways to either take your money or get information from you so they can take your money in a different way.
 They’ve learned that flattery will get them far; if that doesn’t work then they’ll worry you into thinking that you’re not doing enough will or not doing things properly.
 They don’t care if everyone doesn’t jump on the bandwagon; they trust that enough people will and they’ll make their money.